-- (a)The cash consideration was funded utilizing cash on hand, the net proceeds from the bridge and term loan agreements and the proceeds received from the Company's issuance of the Notes.
+- (a) The cash consideration was funded utilizing cash on hand, the net proceeds from the bridge and term loan agreements and the proceeds received from the Company's issuance of the Notes.
 This reflects the cash portion of the purchase consideration paid to Linear stockholders of approximately \$11.1 billion, as well as \$16.3 million for the cash-settled portion of consideration paid to holders of restricted stock and restricted stock awards that automatically vested at the effective time of the Acquisition pursuant to pre-existing change-of-control agreements. - (b) The fair value is based on the issuance of approximately 55.9 million shares of the Company's common stock with a per-share value of \$82.20 (the closing price of the Company's common stock on The NASDAQ Global Select Market on the Acquisition Date). - (c) In connection with the Acquisition, the Company issued equity and cash awards to certain Linear employees to replace Linear equity awards.
 The amount represents the portion of the fair value of the replacement equity and cash awards associated with services rendered though the Acquisition Date and have been included as a component of the total estimated purchase consideration.

-The preliminary fair values of assets acquired and liabilities assumed as of the Acquisition Date is set forth in the table below.
-The excess of the purchase price over the aggregate fair value of identifiable net assets acquired was recorded as goodwill.
+The preliminary fair values of assets acquired and liabilities assumed as of the Acquisition Date are set forth in the table below.
+The excess of the purchase consideration over the aggregate Acquisition Date value of identifiable net assets acquired was recorded as goodwill.
 None of the goodwill is expected to be deductible for tax purposes.
-These preliminary fair values were determined through established and generally accepted valuation techniques and are subject to change during the measurement period as valuations are finalized.
+These preliminary Acquisition Date values were generally determined through established and generally accepted valuation techniques and are subject to change during the measurement period as valuations are finalized.
 As a result, the Acquisition accounting is not complete and additional information that existed at the Acquisition Date may become known to the Company during the remainder of the measurement period.
-As of the filing date of this Quarterly Report on Form 10-Q, the Company is still in the process of valuing Linear's assets, including inventory, fixed assets, deferred taxes, intangible assets, and liabilities, including deferred revenue.
+During the third quarter of fiscal 2017, the Company recorded acquisition accounting adjustments of \$28.6 million to goodwill, \$21.9 million to deferred tax liabilities, \$6.0 million to inventory and \$0.7 million to fixed assets.
+The adjustment to inventory and fixed assets included a portion of which would have been recognized as an expense in the prior quarter if it was recognized as of the acquisition date.
+As of the filing date of this Quarterly Report on Form 10-Q, the Company is still in the process of valuing Linear's assets, including inventory, fixed assets, intangible assets, and liabilities, including deferred revenue and related income tax accounting.

 (in thousands)

-Cash and cash equivalents \$ 1,411,550
+Cash and cash equivalents \$ 1,419,193

 Marketable securities 100,246

-Accounts receivable (a) 154,175
+Accounts receivable (a) 146,532

-Inventories 437,907
+Inventories 443,907

 Prepaid expenses and other assets 14,782

-Property, plant and equipment 461,565
+Property, plant and equipment 462,265

 Intangible assets (Note 10) 5,140,400

-Goodwill (Note 10) 10,584,333
+Goodwill (Note 10) 10,555,688

-Total assets \$ 18,304,958
+Total assets \$ 18,283,013

 Assumed liabilities 138,452

-Deferred tax liabilities 2,409,850
+Deferred tax liabilities 2,387,905

-Total estimated purchase price \$ 15,756,656
+Total estimated purchase consideration \$ 15,756,656

-(a) The fair value of accounts receivable was \$154.2 million, with the gross contractual amount being \$155.9 million, of which the Company estimates that \$1.7 million is uncollectible.
+(a) The fair value of accounts receivable was \$146.5 million, with the gross contractual amount being \$148.2 million, of which the Company estimates that \$1.7 million is uncollectible.

-The amortizable intangible assets acquired consisted of the following, which are being amortized on a straight-line basis over their estimated useful lives or on an accelerated method of amortization that is expected to reflect the estimated pattern of economic use.
+The acquired intangible assets consisted of the following, which are being amortized on a straight-line basis over their estimated useful lives or on an accelerated method of amortization that is expected to reflect the estimated pattern of economic use.